123Yusha/tatodo/README.md

         Use Apple Configurator to sideload the .ipa file

 ### Run the App
-        Once installed, open the app from the home screen on your emulator or real device.
+        Once installed, open the app from the home screen on your emulator or real device by following the instructions in your terminal Alternatively, download and select your device from Expo Orbit to run the app.

 ## Contact